n8n-io/n8n-docs/docs/nodes/credentials/Iterable/README.md

 # Iterable

-You can use these credentials to authenticate the following nodes with Strava.
+You can use these credentials to authenticate the following nodes with Iterable.
 - [Iterable](../../nodes-library/nodes/Iterable/README.md)

 ## Prerequisites